dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 </tbody>
 </table>

+When using the "like" and "ilike" operators you can use the _ character (underscore) to match one single character.

+Get options with name "Q0_1" (matches to "Q011", "Q021", "Q031", etc.):

+    /api/28/options.json?filter=name:ilike:Q0_1

 Operators will be applied as logical **and** query, if you need a **or** query, you can have a look at our *in* filter (also have a look at the section below).
 The filtering mechanism allows for recursion.
 See below